feyzafacan/React-Projects/README.md

 # React-Projects
-React projects that I learned from course
+React projects that I learned from course.